-After Holi, things begin to wind down a bit and the foreigners start to go home as the state heats up.
+After Holi, one of the most important festivals in India, things begin to wind down a bit and the foreigners start to go home as the state heats up.
 Still, there is enough to keep visitors busy until at least Mid-April or Easter (whichever comes first).

 If you visit Goa outside of the above period, then you may end up being a bit disappointed.
 For example, I write this in mid-May and a number of venues have closed for the summer, others are operating reduced hours and even the ones that are open as usual are basically empty most nights.

 Of course, this is not necessarily an out and out bad thing and for me, it is nice to experience a different, less intense version of Goa.
 But, if you’re here to party then it’s not ideal!

 In case you are not aware of this, Goa is an entire state.
 Whilst it is India’s smallest state, it still spans 3,702Km2, making it larger than a number of countries.
 So you need to choose which part of Goa you base yourself in very carefully.

 Basically, all of the party stuff is in North Goa situated along the beaches that span 25km from Arambol down to Calangute.
 Contrarily, if you decide to stay down in Palolem, don’t expect to get too much partying done.